duarteocarmo/duarteocarmo.com/content/posts/24-Managing-finances-python.markdown

 ## How I have tracked my finances in the past

-Like every “tracking afficionato”, I started tracking all of my finances using mobile applications.
+Like every “tracking aficionado”, I started tracking all of my finances using mobile applications.
 I’ve used everything from [DailyCost](https://apps.apple.com/us/app/dailycost-expense-tracker/id566587079) to [Spending Tracker](https://apps.apple.com/us/app/spending-tracker/id548615579).
 But all of these had drawbacks.
 Not because of the apps themselves, but because they did not fit my mindset/workflow.
 I want to know how much I have on account X, and how much I owe to someone next month.
 And even though some modern alternatives already connect to your bank accounts, I wanted something more “hackable”.

 And so I fell into “Excel hell”.
 I found that I could use a simple app to track my spendings ([Spendee](https://www.spendee.com/)) and then, at regular intervals I would put that information into Excel.
 There, I would create my own overview of “how things are going”, and “where my money was spent”.